Visit the Columbian College of Arts and Sciences website for application requirements.

 STAT 6202Mathematical Statistics II

-*Alternate elective courses may be selected subject to the program director's approval.
+*Alternate elective courses can be taken with the program director's approval.

-**Approved topics only.
+**Only approved topics count toward degree requirements.
 Consult the Schedule of Classes for current semester offerings.
 Permission of the advisor must be received prior to enrollment.